 Day 8: SATURDAY

-After early morning excursions you return to the Zafiro at 11:00 am, followed by an early lunch.
-Share a last lunch with your fellow passengers, before your onward journey.
+After an early morning excursion you return to the Zafiro for brunch with your fellow passengers, before your onward journey back to Lima.

 - Please note that all cruise itineraries are subject to change due to seasonal weather conditions (and resultant variations in river and tributary water levels) affecting accessibility to locations.
 Thus navigation routes, times and excursions may need to be modified at the cruise captain’s discretion.

 - Passengers should also be aware that animal sightings cannot be guaranteed due to the unpredictability of wildlife behavior.